R&D Enhancement

 R&D Tax Credits: What is R&D Enhancement?

-R&D Enhancement is an important aspect of the R&D Tax Credits scheme and of SME R&D Tax Relief in particular.
-If you’re looking to apply for the SME scheme, here are the key things you need to know about R&D enhancement and enhanced expenditure.
+R&D enhancement is an important aspect of the R&D Tax Credits scheme and of the ERIS and SME R&D Tax Relief regimes in particular.
+Here are the key things you need to know about R&D enhancement and enhanced expenditure.

 R&D enhancement is one of the most important aspects of R&D Tax Credits.